fatim-uz-zohra/fatim-site/README.md

 # fatim portfolio
 Hey! welcome to my portfolio.
-It's coming up tomorrow when i learnn html and css with Tanay Pratap live on Youtube.
+It's coming up tomorrow when I learn HTML and CSS with Tanay Pratap Sir live on Youtube.

+For now, I know:
+1.javascript
+1.repl.it